Revisiting Logarithmic Correction to Five Dimensional BPS Black Hole Entropy

 This situation changed with the work of \cite{2107.09062} which proposed a way to compute the index of supersymmetric states\footnote{Throughout this paper what we call index is degeneracy counted with weight $\pm 1$ depending on the whether the state is a bosonic or fermionic supermultiplet.
 This is the quantity computed in the microscopic counting and is protected against quantum corrections.
 We shall also call the logarithm of the index as entropy.} using gravitational path integral in the full asymptotically flat space-time geometry.
 (Earlier work along the same line for AdS spaces can be found in \cite{Cabo-Bizet:2018ehj} and for near horizon geometry can be found in \cite{Heydeman:2020hhw}).
 The idea is to work at a finite temperature and introduce a chemical potential conjugate to the angular momentum that introduces a factor of $(-1)^F$ in the trace computed by the gravitational path integral.
 With some additional factor of angular momentum inserted into the path integral (discussed in section \ref{sindex}) this is precisely the index that counts supersymmetric ground states.
 Since this analysis can be done at any temperature, we do not encounter the problem we had with extremal black holes and in particular can choose the inverse temperature to be controlled by the same length scale that controls the black hole size.

-In a previous paper we carried out this analysis for four dimensional black holes\ and found perfect agreement between the near horizon calculation and the full geometry calculation of the logarithmic correction to the entropy\cite{H:2023qko}.
+In a previous paper we carried out this analysis for four dimensional black holes in asymptotically flat space-time and found perfect agreement between the near horizon calculation and the full geometry calculation of the logarithmic correction to the entropy\cite{H:2023qko}.
 This also means that the full geometry calculation gives result in agreement with the result of microscopic calculation whenever the latter results are available.
-In this paper we shall extend the analysis to five dimensional black holes and again find perfect agreement with the earlier results based on the near horizon geometry and microscopic counting.
+In this paper we shall use the solutions constructed in \cite{Cvetic:1996xz} to extend the analysis to five dimensional black holes in asymptotically flat space-time, and again find perfect agreement with the earlier results based on the near horizon geometry of the black hole solutions as well as microscopic counting as described in \cite{1109.3706}.
 While in spirit the analysis is similar to that in four dimensions, we find that in five dimensions the change of ensemble produces non-vanishing logarithmic corrections and must be taken into account in order to get agreement with the earlier results.
 This also confirms the general procedure that was used earlier for computing logarithmic corrections to non-extremal black hole entropy.

 As part of our analysis we also check that the classical entropy of the extremal black hole comes out correctly from the saddle point representing non-extremal black holes.
 The agreement is somewhat non-trivial since the agreement is not between the entropies computed on the two sides, but between the entropy of an extremal black hole and the entropy of a non-extremal black hole plus a term proportional to the angular momentum carried by the black hole\cite{2107.09062}.